-ACTION: Proposed rule.
+ACTION: Direct final rule.

 SUMMARY: The Food and Drug Administration (FDA) of the Department of Health and Human Services (HHS) will be implementing a new system of records, 09-10-0020, "FDA Records Related to Research Misconduct Proceedings, HHS/FDA/OC."
-HHS/FDA proposes to exempt this system of records from certain requirements of the Privacy Act to protect the integrity of FDA's scientific misconduct inquiries and investigations and to protect the identity of confidential sources in such investigations.
+HHS/FDA is exempting this system of records from certain requirements of the Privacy Act to protect the integrity of FDA's scientific misconduct inquiries and investigations and to protect the identity of confidential sources in such investigations.
+HHS/FDA is issuing a direct final rule for this action because the Agency expects that there will be no significant adverse comment on this rule.

-DATES: Submit either electronic or written comments by November 13, 2012.
-If HHS/FDA receives any significant adverse comments, the Agency will publish a document withdrawing the direct final rule within 30 days after the comment period ends.
-HHS/FDA will then proceed to respond to comments under this proposed rule using the usual notice and comment procedures.
+DATES: This rule is effective January 10, 2013.
+Submit either electronic or written comments by November 13, 2012.
+If HHS/FDA receives no significant adverse comments within the specified comment period, the Agency will publish a document confirming the effective date of the final rule in the Federal Register within 30 days after the comment period on this direct final rule ends.
+If timely significant adverse comments are received, the Agency will publish a document in the Federal Register withdrawing this direct final rule before its effective date.